What is PCI Risk Assessment: An In-Depth Guide

 1. Scope Identification

-A clear definition of the cardholder data environment’s scope within the organization’s infrastructure is essential.
-This involves identifying all systems, networks, and processes that handle cardholder data.
-This establishes your PCI scope.
-Proper PCI-DSS scoping ensures that critical components are not overlooked during PCI assessments.
+You must clearly define the scope of the cardholder data environment within your organization’s infrastructure.
+The scope includes identifying all systems, networks, and processes that handle cardholder data.
+This, in turn, establishes your PCI scope.
+Proper PCI-DSS scoping ensures you do not overlook critical components during PCI assessments.

 Details to mention during the scoping include: